Welcome to the English Department at Moorpark College

 From basic grammar to advanced studies in Shakespeare, you will find a class to stimulate your mind and improve your skills.
 Your professors strive to support and challenge you as writers, thinkers, and readers.

 You will also find creative outlets through the English Department, such as poetry workshops and readings as well as opportunities to work on the college literary magazine.
-Our award-winning creative arts journal, The Moorpark Review, and the Student Essay Anthology provide students opportunities to have their work published.
+Our award-winning creative arts journal, The Moorpark Review, MC Writes, and the Student Essay Anthology provide students opportunities to have their work published.

 Students who complete English courses will be able to: